Phone: 216-696-6525

 Notice of Data Security Incident

-The privacy and security of personal information is of the utmost importance Catholic Diocese of Cleveland (“Diocese of Cleveland”), which recently learned that an unauthorized party may have obtained access to an employee email account.
-Upon learning of this issue, we immediately notified law enforcement and engaged third party cybersecurity experts to conduct a forensic investigation and review the impacted email account and the data stored within.
+The privacy and security of personal information is of the utmost importance Catholic Diocese of Cleveland (hereinafter, the “Diocese”), which recently learned that an unauthorized party may have obtained access to an employee email account.
+Upon learning this, we contained the incident and commenced a prompt and thorough investigation.
+As part of the investigation, we engaged third-party cybersecurity professionals to conduct a forensic investigation and review the impacted email account and the data stored within.

 To date, we are not aware of any reports of identity fraud or improper use of any information as a direct result of this incident.
-Out of an abundance of caution, we provided notification of this incident commencing on September 1, 2022 to impacted individuals whose contact information we had on file.
+Out of an abundance of caution, we provided notification of this incident commencing on April 17, 2024 to impacted individuals whose contact information we had on file.
 Impacted individuals are encouraged to take steps to protect themselves against identity fraud, including placing a fraud alert/security freeze on their credit files, obtaining free credit reports, and remaining vigilant in reviewing financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
 Individuals who may have had their Social Security number impacted are encouraged to enroll in complimentary credit monitoring services provided in the notification letter.

 We are committed to maintaining the privacy of personal information in its possession and has taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of personal information.

-1. Placing a Fraud Alert on Your Credit File.
+1. Placing a Fraud Alert.

 Equifax